PicsArt/cppbind/docs/05_detailed_info/03_var_def.rst

     These are four possible ways to define variable values.
     Note that you cannot have **<language>.<variable>** and **<platform>.<variable>** at the same time.
-    In this case the value for **<platform>.<language>.<variable>** is ambiguous and CppBind will complain about it.
+    In this case the value for **<platform>.<language>.<variable>** is ambiguous and CppBind complains about it.
     Another important thing is that default values also can be specified per platform/language.
-To specify platform/language specific default value user needs to use platform and/or language specifier in front of the **default** keyword, e.g: **<platform>.<language>.<default>**.
+To specify platform/language-specific default value user needs to use platform and/or language specifier in front of the **default** keyword, e.g: **<platform>.<language>.<default>**.

-    There is a priority order when defining platform/language specific values.
-When user has mixed types of specifications, we pick the one with the highest priority.
+    There is a priority order when defining platform/language-specific values.
+When the user has mixed types of specifications, we pick the one with the highest priority.
-    For example, if user specifies values for **mac.python.name**, **python.name**, **name**, we will pick the first one when generating bindings for mac+python.
+    For example, if the user specifies values for **mac.python.name**, **python.name**, **name**, we pick the first one when generating bindings for mac+python.
     It means we pick the maximum specified option.